ashwinreddy/blog/_notes/Public/Activities/Philosophy.md

 feed: hide
 ---

+> I coalesce the vapor of human experience into a viable and logical comprehension.

 Philosophy (Greek _philos_ for loving + _sophia_ for wisdom) can mean many things, but here are definitions worth thinking about.

 1. Philosophy is the creation of concepts.
 This is the view taken up by [[Deleuze]] & Guattari.
 D&G say in [[What is Philosophy?]] that philosophy is not about contemplation, reflection, or communication, although it involves those things.